Cher: 1967–1970: From counterculture icon to lounge act

-Sonny committed the duo to a feature film in 1965 during their commercial peak, and production on the musical Good Times ran through 1966.
-As the press circulated studio stills throughout that year, their public image shifted away from the bohemian look that had defined their early success.
-Journalists considered the film-oriented presentation out of sync with the youth culture they had helped symbolize, and their monogamous lifestyle during the sexual revolution and anti-drug stance amid widespread drug use added to the distance.
-Bego later wrote that "in spite of their revolutionary unisex clothes, Sonny and Cher were quite 'square' when it came to sex and drugs."

 Directed by William Friedkin, Good Times was released in May 1967 and failed commercially at a moment when their record sales were already sliding.
-By early 1968 the duo's singles had stopped charting.
+By early 1968, the duo's singles had stopped charting.
 Berman observed that the "heavy, loud sound" of newer acts such as Jefferson Airplane and Cream made their folk rock seem "too bland".
 Cher later said she "loved" the electric guitar-driven style of Led Zeppelin and Eric Clapton and wanted to adapt, but Sonny refused.

 Cher's fifth studio album, Backstage (1968), which explores a range of styles including bossa nova and anti-war protest songs, did not chart.
 In 1969, Cher was dropped by Imperial Records, and Sonny & Cher were dropped by Atco.
 Atco then offered Cher a solo deal.
 Her sixth studio album, 3614 Jackson Highway (1969), recorded at Muscle Shoals Sound Studio without Sonny's involvement, marked a shift toward R&B and soul.
 Decades later, AllMusic called it "the finest album of her career" and "still a revelation".
 Displeased with the album, Sonny blocked Cher from releasing further recordings for Atco.